keedabyte/Notes/linux.md

 date    # display current date and time date -s "11/20/2003 12:48:00"   # setting the date and time

+uptime    # tells you how long this computer have been up.

+true && echo hi
+false && echo hi    # using multiple commands
 ```

 ### Collection of folders and files